What is Juneteenth? Meaning and history of new US federal holiday, when is it in 2023, and name explained

-President Joe Biden signed the act into law on 17 June, and he said that doing so is “an enormous, enormous honour”.
+The American celebration of Juneteenth is a federal holiday, under the Juneteenth National Independence Day Act.
+President Joe Biden signed the act into law on 17 June 2021, and had said that doing so is “an enormous, enormous honour”.

 But what exactly is Juneteenth - and why has it been made a federal holiday?